Pinterest Pixel

 John Michaloudis

-Working with large numbers in Microsoft Excel can sometimes feel overwhelming, especially when you’re creating reports or dashboards.
+Working with large numbers in Microsoft Excel can sometimes feel challenging, especially when you’re creating reports or dashboards.

 If you’ve ever wished to replace those long numbers with something more concise like "1K" or "1M," you’re not alone.